18 Most Common Python List Questions

 pprint() or pretty print to print your result.

-You can also you can simply use list comprehension instead of writing a function:
+You can also simply use list comprehension instead of writing a function:

 You can easily loop through any list with a for loop.
 For those of you who haven’t worked much with for loops, it works as follows: the for loop allows you to perform an action for every element in your list.